2022 Oil Slick Award “Won” by Assembly Minority Leader Will Barclay

 - Putting a moratorium on the conversion of shuttered power plants to cryptocurrency “mining” facilities.

-- Reduce solid waste by supporting recycling programs and requiring carpet manufacturers to take their products back instead of being disposed in a landfill or burned in an incinerator;
+- Reduce solid waste by supporting recycling programs and requiring carpet manufacturers to take responsibility for their products back instead of being disposed in a landfill or burned in an incinerator;

 - Assess the cumulative impacts of projects to reverse the awful history of environmental racism;